A Special Case

 Which was what she’d said so many times before.

-And the mother sighed, wondering yet again whether she should find the boy a doctor, not the sarcastic Scot down the road, but a proper specialist, someone who could help damaged children see the light of other people’s problems.
+And the mother sighed, wondering yet again whether she should find the boy a doctor, not the sarcastic Scot down the road, but a proper specialist, someone who could help her son see the light of other people’s problems.

 Not long later the mother had some friends to visit.
 It wasn’t a big house anyway, but with two more adults and two more kids it was like a bus station at rush hour – no chairs to sit on, always noisy, bad temper lurking in every nook and cranny.